technostacks/takehome/README.md

 Feel free to create any additional files you need to complete the task.
 Additionally, you may import any packages you wish to use.

+To start the React application, run 'yarn start'.
+This will launch this application in development mode and you can view it at http://localhost:3000.

 ## Bonus Task

 If you have time, you can also complete the bonus task.
 The bonus task is to create a mobile compatible version of the navigation bar that uses a hamburger menu.
 As there is no example for this, you can use your own creativity to decide how this should look.